 Key Components of Hologram

-The purpose of hologram is to project a 3D image seemingly floating in space.
-Thus, the projection screen created with a high degree of transparency to hide the projection surface.
-Other features or specifications to take note of include projection angle, transmittance and viewing angle.
+The purpose of the hologram is to project a 3D image seemingly floating in space.
+As, the projection screen is created with a high degree of transparency to hide the projection surface.
+Other features or specifications to take note of include projection angle, transmittance, and viewing angle.
 All these will impact how realistic and clear your hologram projection will be

 Hologram projectors come as a new breakthrough in imaging technology, representing a compelling alternative to conventional image projection.
 Such projectors, better known as holographic emitters manipulate photons and force fields to create a realistic but virtual image.